Cost Segregation for Apartment Buildings, Multifamily & Commercial Property

-Engineering-based depreciation acceleration, the Form 3115 retroactive catch-up, and the REPS coordination that turns real estate into a tax-elimination strategy.
+Engineering-based depreciation acceleration, Form 3115 catch-up deductions, bonus depreciation rules and REPS coordination for real estate owners.

 The Problem Cost Segregation Solves